Sale of goods legislation: Parties involved in the sale of goods

-Rules and Risks involved in Transfer of Good between two parties
+Rules and risks involved in the transfer of goods between two parties

 When a good is sold from party to party and the buyer becomes the owner, this is when they assume all the risks involved with the good.
 Even though the buyer is fully responsible for the good until they have paid the good in full, they still have duty to assume the loss or damage of the good.
 If the terms of ownership of risk are not defined by the parties, then the ‘default’ law of Sale of Goods applies.
 For example, for a specific good, the ownership is identifying when the good is in the delivery stage.
 Additionally, for unascertained goods, the ownership is passed until the good is identified and sent to the buyer.
 On the other hand, when there is a business to customer sale, the business still has the duty to assume the risk of the good until it is delivered and received by the customer.

 National legislation

 Australia

-The Sales of Goods Act was first passed in 1896.
+Queensland's Sale of Goods Act was first passed in 1896 and implemented in 1 January 1897.
 The 1896 law has been superseded by the Sales and Storage of Goods Act as of January 1, 2019.